phillipchan1/process-and-test/README.md

 If not, it should return the error message set for that step.

 ### Usage
-1) Init our object and pass in your data that you're process:
+1) Init our object and pass in your data that you're processing:

 ```
 var someProcess = new processAndTest(data);